• Home

 The financial district is in lower Manhattan and runs from Chambers Street to the West Side Highway.

 The home of Wall Street, the New York Stock Exchange, and the Federal Reserve Bank.
 This is the financial epicenter of the world.
 It is also the site of the original settlement of New Amsterdam, which eventually became New York City.
-The Financial District has recently grown into a neighborhood with a night life as well as a work place.
+The Financial District has recently grown into a neighborhood with nightlife as well as a workplace.

 Advantages